The agony of choice

-"If someone does not get along with the study recommendations, we'll continue to search for suitable study opportunities together, until we find a satisfactory solution."
+“If somebody cannot get used to the study recommendations, we will continue to look for suitable study opportunities together until we have found a satisfactory solution.”

 Whether employment agency, university or private advice: In any case, it depends on quality of advice: A bad consultation can quickly become a frustrating experience and even have a deterrent effect.
 In addition, there are different counseling methods that are not right for everyone; For example, some consultants place more emphasis on psychological aspects, while others primarily convey information.
 Eva should therefore agree in advance with the advisor exactly how this will proceed and, above all, make clear what awaits you from the advice.
 Only in this way can she also determine whether the chemistry between her and the consultant is right at all, because that is also important for the success of the consultancy.
 Also, it should not be limited to a consultation, but depending on the knowledge and knowledge, the appropriate experts to consult.

 In the unmanageable range of possibilities, it is not easy to find the right one for yourself.
 Even though Eva started thinking about choosing a profession and study early on, she now notes:

 It is not enough, just a few Article to read or take a single online test to know what you want.
 Rather, choosing the right profession is a complicated process of self-discovery and information search, which also takes a lot of time.
 Eva has now received some suggestions on how to proceed systematically.
 In any case, she will also consult a professional advisor, be it at the employment agency, the university or private advice.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.